Elleined/go-file-server-api/README.md

-- When folder already exists it returns an error
-- Validate folder and files if exists
+# FAQS
+Question: What if the folder or file doesn't exists and you try to access it
+Answer: It will return an error if the folder doesn't exists

+Question: Does the user input fully sanitized?
+To prevent them accessing the local file tree?
+Answer: Yes because this project uses filepath methods which is Clean(), Base(), Join(), and Abs().

 # Features to be added
-- Uploading of all file types
-- Sanitation of user input
+- User can specify the supported file type via .env